Hill: Ailsa Craig

 Our boat party at the summit:

-Once all of our party were at the summit, we made our way back down the hill.
+Once our party had all visited the summit we made our way back down the hill.

 The lighthouse and castle from above during the descent: